hauner/grails-cucumber/README.md

 ## Current State ##
 It is not yet production ready... it is still a bit experimental but it is basically working.
-You can run cucumber scenarios with the steps implemented in geb.
-Currently you can't call grails stuff though.
-See the TODO list below.
+You can run cucumber scenarios with the steps implemented in geb and you can use grails domain classes in the steps as well.
+Take a look at the geb demo application in `tests/projects/geb`.

+Cucumber-JVM is still a moving target, i.e. its api is still changing and it might brake the plugin code when you are using the master branch code.

 * cucumber is implemented as grails test type that gets added to the `functional` test phase, e.g. to run the cucumber tests only use